Apdikter/PEDDRIFT/README.md

 3. Compares observed allele frequency differences to the null distribution
 4. Identifies loci where differentiation exceeds what drift alone would produce

-This pedigree-aware approach is more powerful than standard FST methods when detailed genealogical records are available, as it explicitly models the actual inheritance process rather than assuming random mating.
+This pedigree-aware approach is more powerful than standard FST methods when detailed genealogical records are available, as it explicitly models the actual inheritance process rather than assuming random mating within subpopulations.